badger707/m920q-dual-NVME/README.md

 ![](https://github.com/badger707/m920q-dual-NVME/blob/main/pictures/IMG_5894_.PNG)

 Left side from SATA port is completed, all components are soldered.
 Yes I missed one cap and thats intentional -- I didnt wanted to take any risk and melt the SATA port, cap is just too close to it.
-So I skipped C377 and placed C379 to its place:<br>
+So I skipped C379 and placed C377 to its place:<br>
+<b>Note numbering on picture is incorrect - capacitors are labelled going downwards as follows: C378, C377, 379</b>
 ![](https://github.com/badger707/m920q-dual-NVME/blob/main/pictures/IMG_5896_.PNG)

 ## SOLDERING COMPLETED